mbaddeley/usdn/README.md

 - Port to Contiki-NG (waiting for exp5438 motes to be supported)

 ### Known Issues
+- Shortest Path Routing doesn't work well with larger network sizes (30+), use RPL-NS routing in this case!
+This is because it takes too long to compute all the possible paths on the central atom controller, and there are no checks to queue additional requests while it's computing.
 - Lots ;) Just ask if you have problems and I'll try to help as best I can.

 ---